laravel/docs/eloquent-relationships.md

 #### Defining Custom Intermediate Table Models

-If you would like to define a custom model to represent the intermediate table of your relationship, you may call the `using` method when defining the relationship:
+If you would like to define a custom model to represent the intermediate table of your relationship, you may call the `using` method when defining the relationship.
+All custom models used to represent intermediate tables of relationships must extend the `Illuminate\Database\Eloquent\Relations\Pivot` class:

     <?php